The Pacman package manager is a powerful tool at the center of the system, that allows you to maintain, expand and update the system.

 sudo pacman -Rs package_name

-Sometimes it can happen that your system can’t find the updates or packages in the Arch repo.
-In that case, there’s a problem with the mirrors you’re trying to connect to.
-You can simply refresh the mirrors with this command
+Sometimes it can happen that your system can’t find the updates or packages in the Arch repo, when using -Syu.
+In that case, it could be that there’s a problem with the mirrors you’re trying to connect to.
+Only if this happens you can try force refreshing the local package database (Passing two –refresh or -y flags will force a refresh of all package databases, even if they appear to be up-to-date.) :

 Skipping package updates